JaxWil24/Hearing_Aid_Accessibility/README.md

 # Dashboard

-  1. Using JavaScript & Html for interactive data visualization !
+  1. Using Flask template & create JavaScript & Html to create an interactive data visualization
+  2. May also integrate Tableau for interactivity.
+!
 Need an outline